 The Henry Johns Award

-For the best article published in The Cartographic Journal (awarded each Volume)
+For the most outstanding article published in The Cartographic Journal (awarded each Volume)

-Presented to the author(s) of the best article published in The Cartographic Journal during the year as judged by the Editorial Board, the Henry Johns Award comprises a cash prize and a certificate, and is run with the support of Lovell Johns.
+Presented to the author(s) of the most outstanding article published in The Cartographic Journal during the year as judged by the Editorial Board.
+The Henry Johns Award comprises a cash prize and a certificate, and is run with the support of Lovell Johns.